The Town of Preeceville will be hosting a cultural day with many ethic community member showcasing the many cultures in around the community.

-Culture Days raises the awareness, accessibility, participation and engagement of Canadians in the arts and cultural life of their communities, according to the Sask Cultures website.
+Culture Days raises the awareness, accessibility, participation and engagement of Canadians in the arts and cultural life of their communities, according to Sask Cultures website.
 With the support of volunteer groups at the national, provincial and local levels, hundreds of thousands of artists, cultural workers, organizations and groups, volunteers and supporters self-mobilize to host free participatory public activities that take place in hundreds of cities and towns throughout the country over the last weekend of September each year.